AltropInc/alt/doc/script/KindsOfClasses.md

 ```
 For detail, see [Abstract Class](AbstractClass.md).

-## Member Class vs. Top-Level Class
+## Member Class vs. Parent Class

+Altro allows you to define a class within another class.

-A [**member class**](MemberClass.md) belongs to the object scope of the enclosing class, and a [**meta member class**](MemberClass.md) belongs to the class scope of the enclosing class, or in other words, an instance of a member class is created as a member of the instance of the enclosing class, and an instance of a meta member class is created as a meta member of the enclosing class.
-Therefore, to create an instance of a member class, an instance of the enclosing class must be given as the owner (unless the enclsoing class is an incorporeal class), and to create an instance of a meta member class, the enclosing class is given as the owner.
+A [**member class**](MemberClass.md) belongs to the instance scope of the enclosing class, and a [**meta member class**](MemberClass.md) belongs to the class scope of the enclosing class.
+We refer the enclosing class as a **parent class*.

+An instance of a member class is created as a member of the instance of the enclosing class, and an instance of a meta member class is created as a meta member of the enclosing class.
+Therefore, to create an instance of a member class, an instance of the enclosing class must be given as the owner (unless the enclosing class is an incorporeal class), and to create an instance of a meta member class, the enclosing class is given as the owner.

-In comparison, the instance of a **top-level class** can be created as a member of any object, and you do not give the owner explicitly when you create instances of a top-level class.
+A data class can be a member class of either a data class or an object class, however, an object class can only be a member class of an object class.
+This is because object classes are automatically chained in a tree structure and an instance of a member object class must reside as a child node of an instance of its parent class.

+When we refer an enclosing class as a **parent class**, we sometimes refer a member class as a **child class** of its parent class, and this forms a class tree.
+When instances of a child class are created as children of the instance of a parent class, the associated object tree is formed.
+Note that the concept of class tree is different that class inheritance tree where the relationship between a superclass and subclasses (or base class and derived classes).

+A **free class** is a class that is specified standalone and is not enclosed in any other class.
+Note that a free class is typically not used to create a top-level object.
+In an Altro application, there is only one root object, which is the altro application node.
+All other objects are created as offsprings of the root node.
+A free data class is used to create data values that do not reside in the object tree.
+And a free object class can be used to create member (child) objects of any other object.
+You do not give the owner explicitly when you create instances of a free class.
+Altro provides a set of primitive free classes.
+User defined free classes can be either defined by external script files to be loaded/unloaded into the application dynamically, or by library extension through other programming languages.

+## Superclass vs. Subclass

+In [Inheritance](Inheritance.md), the existing class from which the new classes are derived is known as the **superclass**.
+It is also known as the **base class**.
+While **subclasses** (also known as **derived classes**) is the new class that inherits [class members](ClassMembers.md) from superclasses and possibly intruduces more class members.
+The relationship between a subclass and a superclass is an [is-a relationship](https://en.wikipedia.org/wiki/Is-a), and this relationship forms a class inheritance tree.
+Altro supports single inheritance through the is-a relation (`class A is B`).
+However, multiple [interface classes](InterfaceClass.md) can be inherited through the implementation-relationship.

+A subclass can also be derived from a [parametric class](ParametricClass.md) by reconstraining or binding type paramters.
+In addition, functional subclasses can be derived through function declaration (see Function Class (FunctionClass.md) for detail).

 ## Sealed Class vs. Open Class